liferay/liferay-docs/discover/portal/articles/110-collaboration/02-sync/03-sync-mobile/02-sync-mobile-files.markdown

 # Managing Files and Folders in Liferay Sync Mobile [](id=managing-files-and-folders-in-liferay-sync-mobile)

 Whether you're working in My Documents or My Sites, you manage files and folders the same way.
-Pressing a site or folder shows you a list of its files and folders.
+Pressing a Site or folder shows you a list of its files and folders.
 It displays each file's size and modification date.
 You can refresh the list by pulling down from the top of the screen.
 Your current location in the navigation hierarchy also appears at the top of the screen alongside a plus icon.
-Pressing the plus icon launches an upload screen that lets you add content in the current location.
+Pressing the plus icon launches an upload screen for adding content in the current location.
 You can add a new folder, upload a file, or launch your device's camera app to take and upload a picture or video.
 Pressing the *X* icon on the upload screen's top right corner cancels any action and returns you to the current file list.